-A great skier can maintain balance, dynamics, and control.
-But did you know that your skiing performance is also highly dependent on the integrity of your visual skills?
+A great skier maintains balance, dynamics, and control.
+But your skiing performance is highly dependent on the integrity of your visual skills

-Your visual skills play an essential role in your ability to carve the slopes and freestyle safely down the mountains.
+Your visual skills play an essential role in your ability to carve the slopes and freestyle safely down the mountain.

 There are many different visual skills, some that help you see clearly while navigating down the hills, some that help you spot oncoming objects or skiers in your environment, and some that help you to increase your downhill speed while protecting your safety.

 Without well developed visual skills, your confidence on the ski slopes can inhibit your fun and enjoyment.

 This article will explain why your ski skills are actually dependent on your visual skills, and help you to understand the specific visual skills necessary for success on the mountains.

 To enhance your enjoyment of hitting those slopes, contact an eye doctor near you, who can discuss how your visual skills can be improved.

 Which visual skills are essential for excellent ski performance?

 - Contrast sensitivity

 - Depth perception